lynetteb1/hello-world/README.md

 My very first repository

-Hi there.
+Hi there,

-Iced coffee is my favorite.
-Especially from Pete's Coffee shop.
+My name is Lynette.
+I am 22 years old and I am excited to start my first milestone in this program.
+A fun fact about me is that I love iced coffee.
+Especially if its from my favorite place Pete's Coffee shop.

+Bye-Bye for now.